SGM Herbert A. Friedman (Ret.)

 If you wish to explore mutually satisfactory methods of relieving the sufferings of your subordinates, place in the center of the main runway a marker in the shape of a cross 50 feet each way, made of brush or other dark material so that it will be clearly distinguishable.
 Further instructions will then be dropped to you.

 OWI Leaflet 1058 is an all-text message to all the unit commanders of the Wake Island Japanese forces.
 It tells the unit commanders of the messages sent to the Japanese island commander.
 It says that the Japanese commander has not responded.
 It mentions that the islands of the pacific are piled high with dead Japanese bodies and they need not sacrifice their lives in ritual suicide or starvation.
-The letter ends:
+The letter says in part: